 ‘It’s incumbent on company leaders to drive awareness and action on mental health.
 By talking about mental health openly and backing up that talk with significant action, leaders can destigmatize mental illness and signal that people can and should access the support the company provides.’ - McKinsey

-Mental Health Awareness Week is just one opportunity to evaluate your healthcare benefits, embrace challenging conversations, and support your employees.
+Promoting mental health awareness is just one way to embrace challenging conversations and support your employees.

 But, with workplace pressures contributing to a wider increase in mental health issues, your business must do more.
 Without effective preventative treatment, your employee’s wellbeing, physical health and work productivity will decrease.